alanshaw/david/README.md

 Release History
 ---------------

+* 2014-03-06   v3.0.0   Errors occurring whilst retrieving dependency status doesn't halt processing of other dependencies.
+An error object will be returned as first arg to callback, but status info for remaining dependencies will still be available (as second arg).
+CLI now uses loose semver version parsing.
+Also update npm dependency so `david update` uses "^" as per https://github.com/npm/npm/issues/4587
 * 2013-10-27   v2.4.0   Removes `semverext.js`.
 The `gtr` function is now available in `semver`
 * 2013-10-08   v2.3.0   Support update specific modules from CLI via `david update [module]`
 * 2013-10-01   v2.2.0   Support for `optionalDependencies` and `peerDependencies`